RegisGraptin/zama-private-lending/README.md

 - Once a user submits a supply or withdrawal request, it cannot be modified or cancelled within the same round.
 For example, if a user wants to reduce a previously submitted lending amount, they must wait until the current round is executed and the operation finalized.
 Changes can only be made in the next round.

+- On the protocol, we are using `euint64` for encrypted inputs and we have used USDC to conduct some test, which has 6 decimals.
+However, some tokens available on AAVE could have different decimals.
+We can notice for example `WETH` which has 18 decimals.
+Additionally, in some calculation we rely on precision factor, in order to efficiently compute rewards.
+This introduces a limitation in the current state, as we are limited by using `euint64` which lack sufficient range and precision to support all the ERC20 tokens.
+To address this issue, we would need to change our number representation and used a larger one such as `euint256`.

 ## Highlights

 - Leverage existing solution as `ConfidentialERC20Wrapped`
 - Working protocol with some tests given the time available.
-- Functional frontend for wrap/unwrap token.
+- Functional frontend to wrap/unwrap token.

 ## Difficulties

-- Need more time to think about potential attacks or protocol flow.
+- Need more time to think about potential attacks or protocol flaws.
-- More tests would be appreciated, especially on the reward distribution to check if we did not miss corner cases.
+- More tests would be appreciated, especially on the reward distribution to check that we haven't missed any corner cases.
-- Would be interesting to have a fork test from AAVE and not mock contracts.
+- Would be interesting to have some fork tests from AAVE and not mock contracts.

 # How to use it